-In this section, we illustrate the motivation of our generalized Gamma z calculus in this paper.
+In this section, we illustrate the motivation in this paper.
+This is to design a matrix condition, whose smallest eigenvalue characterizes the convergence rate of degenerate SDE.

+The outline of this section is given below.
 Consider a density space over the sub-Riemannian manifold.
-The finite dimensional sub-Rimennian structure formulates the density space: the {\em infinite dimensional sub-Riemannian structure}.
-We call it the {\em sub-Riemannian density manifold} (SDM).
+The finite dimensional sub-Rimennian structure introduces the density space the {\em infinite dimensional sub-Riemannian structure}.
+We name it the {\em sub-Riemannian density manifold} (SDM).
 We provide the geometric calculations in SDM.
 We study the Fokker-Planck equation as the sub-Riemannian gradient flow in SDM.
-We demonstrate the equivalence relation between second order calculus of relative entropy in SDM and Generalized Gamma z calculus.
+We derive the equivalence relation between second order calculus of relative entropy in SDM and generalized Gamma z calculus.